My 9 tactics to easily get UX/UI design freelance clients

 Companies want to work with people who are thought leaders and industry experts.

 As a freelancer, you are a full-fledged business.
 Every business has a marketing department that is continuously positioning the brand.
-Ensure you find ways to keep traffic coming and growing to your website.
+In your case you will need to personify the marketing department of your brand and ensure you find ways to keep traffic coming and growing to your website.

 5. Adding an embedded Loom video to my Site